You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

-Either way, the leftovers or those two extra portions can sit in the fridge for only so long.
-And if you can’t or don’t want to eat the rest anytime soon, the refrigerator doesn’t help much.
+Leftover baked beans can sit in the fridge for only so long.
+And if you can’t or don’t want to eat the rest anytime soon, the refrigerator isn’t an option.

 That’s when freezing comes in handy.
 If you haven’t frozen baked beans yet, this article is for you.

-But once you crack the container open, or make your baked beans from scratch, things change.
+But once you crack the container open, things change.
 The dish keeps in the fridge for only a couple of days, so it’s either eat it now or freeze for a later date.

 Long story short, in most cases, it only makes sense to freeze leftover baked beans.